Expensify CEO implores customers to vote for Biden over Trump in an explosive mass email

 “As CEO of this business, it’s my job to plot a course through any storm—and all evidence suggests that another 4 (or as Trump has hinted—8, or more?) years of Trump leadership will damage our democracy to such an extent, I’m obligated on behalf of shareholders to take any action I can to avoid it.
 I am confident our democracy (and Expensify) can survive a Biden presidency.
 I can’t say the same about Trump.
 It’s truly as simple as that.”

-Barrett’s email also included a Q&A that addressed several counterpoints, like “Isn’t Trump just trying to prevent voter fraud?” and “Isn’t Biden just using more widespread voting to get elected?”
+Barrett’s email also includs a Q&A that addresses several counterpoints, like “Isn’t Trump just trying to prevent voter fraud?” and “Isn’t Biden just using more widespread voting to get elected?”

+“If there isn’t an absolute landslide election in one way or another, I genuinely worry he’s not going to leave, and that’s bad for business, that’s bad for everyone.
+We have no idea how this gets resolved and it’s probably some kind of civil war,” he says.
+“I’m not saying it’s a high probability but it’s higher than I like.
+I feel as business owners trying to defend our business and economy we have an obligation to do everything possibility to ensure that low probability event doesn’t happen.”

 While it’s normal for politicians, celebrities, and public figures to announce endorsements, it’s more of a rarity for business executives to do so.
 CEOs of large companies tend to stay away from politics, even if they or their companies are involved in lobbying or fundraising efforts behind the scenes.
 (Ahead of the 2016 election, some high-profile tech folks did make clear who they were voting for, including Marc Benioff of Salesforce and Sheryl Sandberg of Facebook, as well as investor and entrepreneur Peter Thiel.)
 However, startups and smaller companies have a bit more leeway, which led some to start endorsing Clinton in the last presidential election.

-Expensify, with its approximately 200 employees, is still relatively small as companies go—perhaps giving Barrett the space to send such an unexpectedly political email.
-According to reporting by Biz Carson of Protocol, the entire company had the opportunity to weigh in on the decision.
-Two-thirds of the company voted to send it.
+Expensify, with its approximately 130 employees, is still relatively small as companies go, and has an unusually democratic structure.
+In an interview with Fast Company, Barrett says that he first introduced the idea in the company’s #whatsnext Slack room, where anyone can float a new project and get feedback.
+Then, any claims he was making—like that Trump is a threat to democracy—were debated by everyone in a separate #factcheck Slack room.
+Once everyone had a chance to weigh in, Barrett says that Expensify’s “top tier” employees, a group of about 20 that are the most senior and well-respected employees in the company, evaluated the fact checks and determined that the Trump is in fact a threat to democracy—making that the official company position.
+Two-thirds of the top tier group proceeded to vote in favor of the letter, which was then workshopped company-wide with edits and more feedback.

 Expensify’s approach contrasts with that of another startup, cryptocurrency exchange Coinbase, which announced in late September that it would ban all political discussion at the office and would assume a neutral political stance.
-While Barrett claims that the Trump’s reelection poses an existential threat to both Expensify and the country, Coinbase’s CEO wrote in an open letter on Medium that political discussion and activism has “the potential to destroy a lot of value at most companies, both by being a distraction, and by creating internal division.”
+While Barrett claims that Trump’s reelection poses an existential threat to both Expensify and the country, Coinbase’s CEO wrote in an open letter on Medium that political discussion and activism has “the potential to destroy a lot of value at most companies, both by being a distraction, and by creating internal division.”

 Not everyone received Barrett’s email well.